Foundation to Advance Brain Rehabilitation

 Vocational & Educational Pre & post injury education completed; years of pre-injury employment; Occupational category and type (FT/PT) Admission & Discharge

-Level of Treatment FABR categories capturing: Neuro-behavioral residential; Neuro-rehabilitation residential; Day Treatment, Outpatient; Home & Community; Subtypes of Supportive Living Admission, Interval, Program Level Change, Discharge, Follow Up
+Admission & Discharge FABR categories capturing: Neuro-behavioral residential; Neuro-rehabilitation residential; Day Treatment, Outpatient; Home & Community; Subtypes of Supportive Living Admission, Interval, Program Level Change, Discharge, Follow Up

-Reason for insufficient duration of recommended treatment if applicable (i.e. funding, medical issues, participation, etc.)
+Dose of Treatment Rating of level received vs. level recommended Reason for insufficient duration of recommended treatment if applicable (i.e. funding, medical issues, participation, etc.) Discharge

 Contacts

-Past FABR Chair: Jean Shelton, MBA, FACHE
+Jean Shelton, MBA, FACHE